Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 A small waterfall on Hjörleifshöfði

-The hike took us exactly 2 hours with a lot of photo stops.
+The hike took us exactly 2 hours, with many photo stops.

-You cannot get lost on top of Hjörleifshöfði seeing that there are no trees there, but I wouldn't want to be up there in fog or in the darkness.
+You cannot get lost on top of Hjörleifshöfði, since there are no trees there, but I wouldn't want to be up there in fog or darkness.

 The area around HjörleifshöfðiArnardrangur pillar by Hjörleifshöfði cape